 Raising the efficiency of planning and implementation

-<He explained that ”Awsol" is part of its objectives to govern the implementation of infrastructure projects, raise the efficiency of planning and implementation, enhance coordination between government and service agencies, reduce duplicate digging and duplication of work, and achieve spending efficiency, which contributes to building a sustainable infrastructure system that supports economic growth and improves the quality of life in the Riyadh region.
-The Center pointed out that its efforts during the past period contributed to achieving a number of achievements, most notably the launch of the comprehensive master plan for infrastructure projects and the resulting harmonization of projects and reducing conflicts, contributing to reducing the duration of infrastructure works from 34 days to 26 days during 2025, in addition to the governance of resurfacing works, automating the issuance of licenses, and enhancing field monitoring, thus enhancing transparency, raising the level of compliance, improving the urban landscape, and improving the experience of residents and visitors of Riyadh city.
+The center pointed out that its efforts during the past period contributed to achieving a number of achievements, most notably the launch of the comprehensive detailed plan for infrastructure projects and the resulting harmonization of projects and reducing conflicts, contributing to reducing the duration of infrastructure works from 34 days to 26 days during 2025, in addition to the governance of resphalting works, automating the issuance of licenses, and enhancing field monitoring, in order to enhance transparency, raise the level of compliance, improve the urban landscape, and the experience of residents and visitors to the city of Riyadh.